Danny’s DNA Discoveries – Tubaria, Flammulaster and Phaeomarasmius of the PNW

 Species mentioned: Tubaria furfuracea, hiemalis, tenuis, abramsii, conspersa, confragosa, punicea, vinicolor.

 Tubaria furfuracea EU/hiemalis EU (tenuis CA?) - at first glance, there do appear to be two species, differing by a dozen bp in ITS, and judging by the names usually attached to the EU sequences, one is T. furfuracea and the other is probably T. hiemalis.
-Some have synonymized them, but sequencing in the EU appears to support that there are two species.
+Some have synonymized them, but some trees show two distinct clades.
 Over a dozen sequences of each from the PNW have been found, showing that both are abundant here.
 However, telling them apart is difficult.
 T. furfuracea is supposedly a summer species found on soil with a strong white partial veil.
 T. hiemalis is supposedly a winter species found on wood with a weak ochre partial veil.
-But our sequenced collections don't seem to always bear that out, so more study will have to be done to determine the real way to tell them apart.
+But our sequenced collections do not always bear that out.

 One complication is that some think that the older California name Tubaria tenuis is a synonym of the newer, but more popular name Tubaria hiemalis.
 If so, that's the name that should be used for it.
 However, with all the confusion around these species, that's just a guess for now, as we have no sequences of it.
 If they are all the same species, T. furfuracea is still the oldest name of the three.

 Unfortunately the story is further complicated by the fact that these species appear to hybridize commonly.
 I have three sequences with 4, 8 and 12 ambiguous locations respectively that sequence in between the two species, the latter sequence having ambiguous nucleotides in virtually all 12 of the places that the two species differ, making it a complete hybrid of equal parts both species.
 This was an important find.
-If they can mate with each other that easily to produce hybrids, and if the hybrids are shown to be able to reproduce, and if the ecological and morphological differences that supposedly exist are shown to not be cut and dried, then it may not be a bad idea to think of it as one variable species, using the oldest name, Tubaria furfuracea.
+If they can mate with each other that easily to produce hybrids, and if the hybrids are shown to be able to reproduce, and if the ecological and morphological differences that supposedly exist are shown to not be cut and dried, and if both forms of the species are found in both species, then it starts to sound like this is all one variable species, and the oldest name is Tubaria furfuracea.

-Tubaria cf abramsii CA - this one collection from OR still had a sequence 6 bp different from both previous species, even after all 20 ambiguous locations were accounted for, so it may be a distinct species.
+Tubaria 'abramsii PNW01' - the caps appear to be paler and less bright when wet than in T. furfuracea/hiemalis (but remember they all bleach white when dry).
+Our WA and OR collections still have a sequence 6 bp different from both previous species, even after all 20 ambiguous locations were accounted for, so it appears to be a distinct species.
 If so, one species it somewhat resembles is the California species T. abramsii, but we have no sequences of that to be able to tell for sure.

 Tubaria punicea OR - this bright burgundy mushroom is found on Madrone.
 We have sequenced it from CA and BC.